Multiple DWI Convictions In New York?

 If you are convicted of a Felony DWI, the penalties can range include a prison term up to seven years, a fine up to $10,000, and a mandatory 18-month driver’s license revocation (at the minimum).
 A similar charge, Felony DWAI, can be brought against an impaired (not intoxicated) driver who has prior alcohol-related convictions.
 A Felony DWAI conviction may result in a seven-year prison sentence, a five-year probation period, a fine up to $10,000, requirement to install an ignition interlock device, and a one-year revocation of your driver’s license.

 Getting Help Today

 If you or someone you know has been charged with a DWI, whether it is your first charge or not, call the DWI GUYS today and feel less stress tomorrow.
 Timing is essential when handling these cases, and you want the best defense possible.
 Our experienced DWI lawyers have been practicing New York law for years.
 We understand the complications of previous DWI convictions, and how those convictions may affect your case.
 Our legal strategy will ensure you get the best possible defense for your DWI charge.
-Serving clients throughout New York, we offer every client a free case evaluation.
-Call us today at 1-800-394-8326 for your free case evaluation today.
+Contact us today for a free case evaluation.

 DISCLAIMER: The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
 Corporate offices for The DWI GUYS are located at 231 Walton Street, Syracuse, NY 13202; Telephone No.: 1-800-394-8326.
 Prior results do not guarantee a similar outcome.